mcdwayne/Dwaynes-Tours/README.md

 I am happy to take pull requests

-## Usage
+## Adding the Tours to your site

 To use Tours, you just import the .yml into your configuration.
-There are multiple ways up the mountain and you should really read the docs on Configuration Management
+There are multiple ways up the mountain and you should really read the docs on [Configuration Management](https://www.drupal.org/docs/8/configuration-management/managing-your-sites-configuration).

-### Import them all at once
+How _I_ do it is one at a time, using the Configuration Single Import found at /admin/config/development/configuration/single/import.
+Simply select Tour as the Configuration type and paste in the contents of the file, and confirm import.
+Quick and easy.

-Download them.
-Move them to your config folder, then syncronize them into your config.
-Or load them one at a time via the importer.
-Full instructions on
+You can also zip up all the .yml into a bundle and bulk import.
+Or you can add to the file system and [synchronize](https://www.drupal.org/docs/8/configuration-management/workflow-using-the-drupal-ui).

 ### Building your own.